KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 In our lab, we uphold a code of conduct to maintain a safe, respectful, and productive work environment.
-While some expectations may seem implicit, it\'s essential to make them explicit to ensure clarity and consistency across the team.
+While some expectations may seem implicit, it's essential to make them explicit to ensure clarity and consistency across the team.

 This Code of Conduct is a living document and may be subject to revision